 The first time I landed in Seoul, South Korea, I felt like I had come home.
-Never mind the fact that I'm 100% Chinese and definitely not Korean.
+Never mind the fact that I'm 100 percent Chinese and definitely not Korean.
 Never mind the fact that I didn't speak the language or know anything about how to get around.
 Something about the city just resonated inside of me and left me feeling the most inspired I had felt in a long time.

 A lot of this I credit to its incredible beauty scene.
 Korean skincare crossed over to the U.S. a few years ago and has been growing steadily since the first time "sheet masking" became a part of our common vernacular.
 I love a good essence, ampoule and sleeping mask as much as the next person, but personally, I feel emotionally affected by Korean makeup.